Women's Champions League round 1 groups, fixtures: Arsenal, Benfica, Juventus, Frankfurt, Ajax among teams | UEFA Women's Champions League

 Article body

-UEFA Women's Champions League round 1 starts on Wednesday, marking the start of the 2023/24 season.
+UEFA Women's Champions League round 1 has begun, marking the start of the 2023/24 season.

 The winners of each final (11 in champions path, four in league path) will progress to round 2, which will decide the 12 teams joining holders Barcelona, Lyon, Bayern and Chelsea in the group stage.